FredWahab/CS-330/CreateOpenGLProjectTutorial/readme.txt

 1. open visual studio and create new empty c++ project.

-2. create a main.cpp file, use this sample code and run debugger.
+2. create a main.cpp file, copy the sample code into the file and run debugger.
 (this is to initialize the files and folders)

 #include <iostream>